Kanartic vs MrCool vs Senville: Which DIY heat pump should you choose in Canada? (2026)

 Reading time: 12 minutes

-You've decided to install your heat pump yourself.
+You’ve decided to install your heat pump yourself.
 Excellent choice!
 But now, which brand should you choose?
-Kanartic, MrCool, Senville, Pioneer... there are many options.
+Kanartic, MrCool, Senville (Not DIY), Pioneer (Not DIY)... the options are confusing.

-This comparison honestly analyzes the main DIY heat pump brands available in Canada to help you make an informed choice.
+This comparison honestly analyzes the main DIY heat pump brands available in Canada to help you make an informed decision.

 Brands compared

-We compare the four most popular brands on the Canadian DIY heat pump market:
+We compare the four most popular brands in the Canadian DIY heat pump market:

-- Kanartic — A Canadian brand based in Quebec
+- Kanartic — Canadian brand based in Quebec

-- Senville — Canadian brand (Ontario) - Warning: Not DIY, you will need specialized tools.
+- Senville — Canadian brand (Ontario) - Caution: Not DIY, you will need specialized tools.

 |---|---|---|---|---|